G2S32024/G2S32024/index.md

 title: Gene Golub SIAM Summer School 2024: Iterative and Randomized Methods for Large-Scale Inverse Problems
 ---

-## Gene Golub SIAM Summer School 2024
+## Gene Golub SIAM Summer School 2024: Iterative and Randomized Methods for Large-Scale Inverse Problems

 Our Summer School will enable students to learn state-of-the-art mathematical and statistical tools to discover information hidden within large-scale data sets and solve complex inverse problems.
 Through hands-on experience with techniques from Randomized Numerical Linear Algebra, data assimilation, iterative algorithms, and inverse problems we will offer students a two-week summer school to learn this valuable range of computational mathematics topics.